 Edward also has significant experience as a legal consultant to political campaigns in Alabama and has developed particular expertise in both state and federal campaign finance laws.
 He also advises clients on the development of effective internal compliance programs relating to trade, ethics, and political activity.

 Edward is a magna cum laude graduate of University of Alabama School of Law with a Certificate in Governmental Affairs.
 He was an Articles Editor for the Alabama Law Review, won the Campbell Moot Court Competition as well as the award for writing the best brief in the competition, and served as an Associate Justice on the School of Law Honor Court.
 He received a B.A. in Classics from Brown University.

 - Alabama State Bar 2020 Leadership Forum

-William H. Mitchell Sr. Scholarship; Bench and Bar Legal Honor Society; Federalist Society, Vice President; Maritime Law Society, Vice President; Faculty Appointments Committee
+- Additional Law School Recognition (William H. Mitchell Sr. Scholarship; Bench and Bar Legal Honor Society; Federalist Society, Vice President; Maritime Law Society, Vice President; Faculty Appointments Committee)